Crunchbits/Mobile-browser-Gestures-Extended-MbGE/README.md

 </details>

-7. You can click the title of "Gesture track setting" to open the "Function switch setting" interface
+7. You can click the title of "Gesture track setting" to open the "Function switch settings" interface
 8. You can modify the settings however you like but can't delete the following:
     - Open Settings
     - Video Full screen (must end with click)